SCOPE-ALOHA Project: Linkages Between Microbial Nutrient Stress, Mortality and Lateral Interactions at ALOHA Revealed by Using Lipidomics

 Our goal is to simultaneously probe bottom-up, top-down, and lateral controls, both at high temporal resolution in NPSG plankton communities and at high spatial resolution in microbial consortia of sinking particles and cyanobacteria colonies.
 The research we conduct will depend critically on state-of-the-art lipidomics methods.
 Lipidomics is complementary to ‘omics’ methods used by other SCOPE investigators, and also offers a number of distinct advantages.
 First and foremost amongst these is that lipids play key roles in the immediate microbial responses to external nutrient fluctuations and mortality that occur on timescales of seconds and are unlikely to be regulated at either the transcriptional or translational levels.
 Lipids also form the basis for cell-cell signaling systems that underpin lateral interaction amongst microbes.
 The knowledge gained from this research will provide new insights on microbial-scale processes that ultimately affect biogeochemical cycles of the NPSG.

-Benjamin Van Mooy is an associate scientist in the marine chemistry and geochemistry department at Woods Hole Oceanographic Institution.
+Benjamin Van Mooy is a Senior Scientist in the Department of Marine Chemistry and Geochemistry at Woods Hole Oceanographic Institution.
 He received his B.A. in chemistry and geology at Northwestern University before earning his Ph.D. in the School of Oceanography at the University of Washington.
 Working at the interface of microbial ecology, chemical oceanography, and organic geochemistry, Van Mooy seeks to understand how biogeochemical fluxes of different elements intersect through microbial biosynthesis and remineralization.
 His research thereby contributes to the elucidation and quantification of microbial processes that define the role of the oceans in Earth’s climate.

-A leader in the burgeoning field of marine lipidomics, he has used the analysis of organic molecules to probe physiological responses to phosphorus stress, define the molecular determinants of viral infection and constrain the role of bacterial quorum sensing in the degradation of organic carbon and phosphorus.
-His lab’s work on lipid-derived infochemicals seeks to determine the impact of cell-cell signaling on the export of carbon, silicon and other elements from the surface- to the deep-ocean.
-His lab group also pursues applied research topics, including instrument development, ship-hull biofouling, algal biofuels and petroleum degradation.
+A leader in the field of marine lipidomics, Van Mooy has used the analysis of organic molecules in complex marine microbial communities to probe physiological responses to nutrient stress, define the molecular determinants of microbial mortality, and constrain the role of lipids in chemical energy trafficking.
+His lab’s work on lipids seeks to elucidate the microbial processes controlling the export of carbon, silicon, and other elements from the surface- to the deep ocean.
+His lab group also pursues applied research topics, including instrument development.